 - Roque Nobulo, Pico de las Nieves and Tejeda with a view on mountain Bentaiga (center of island)

 - Have fun at airsoft theme park Hangar 37 (similar to paintball) and/or drive on the Circuito Maspalomas in an old red VW Beetle

 If you want to visit the mountains, like any other, be prepared!
-If you do not look forward to, or not used to drive on narrow, steep roads for hours, then see who is, or possibly you can join a day tour with an experienced driver.
+Expect having to drive on narrow, steep roads for hours.
+Or consider joining a day tour with an experienced driver.
 It is quite tricky to drive all the way up and can be scary if you are afraid of heights.
-Time consuming too; do not underestimate how much time it will take to drive over the mountains instead of via the highway GC 1 that follows the edges of the island.
+Time consuming too; do not underestimate how much time it will take to drive over the mountains.
+It’s much faster (but less scenic and adventurous) via the highway GC 1 that follows the edges of the island.

 One more tip: if you are going to shop at or near Calle Cano in Las Palmas de Gran Canaria, have a break and some delicious tapas or paella at Cañas y Tapas.
 The goat cheese salad and croquetas are also delicious here.